Arm Care Velocity Screen

 Velocity, accuracy and durability.
 These are the characteristics that set a pitcher up for success.
 Without any one of these characteristics, the full athletic potential of a player will be missed.
 So what is the best way to maximize each of these?
-The answer is to utilize an assessment based arm care program regularly to identify impairments, fatigue and shortcomings of each individual athlete.
+The answer is to utilize an assessment based arm care program at regular intervals throughout training and season to identify impairments, fatigue and shortcomings of each individual athlete.
 Without testing, you’re just guessing.

-Research has consistently highlighted a number of modifiable risk factors that predispose a pitcher to an increased risk of injury.
-Each of these risk factors should be assessed during a pre-velocity screen.
+Research has consistently highlighted a number of modifiable risk factors, that predispose a pitcher to an increased risk of injury.
+Each of these risk factors should be assessed during a pre-velo screen:

 ER/IR Strength Ratio

 In addition to an athlete’s raw strength numbers it is important to make sure their strength remains in balance.
 The nature of throwing mechanics as well as a high volume of pitches naturally increases a pitcher’s internal rotation strength.
 However, if there is a lack of increased external rotation strength to counter the internal rotators, athletes end up with an increased risk of injury.
 Research has focused a lot of attention to the ER:IR strength ratio and the role it has in risk of injuries to the rotator cuff, labrum and UCL.
 If you have greater than a 15% difference between your ER and IR strength, you are at an increased risk of injury, and not appropriate to begin a velo program at this time.
 Rather than focusing on velocity, it is more important to focus on balance and durability of your arm.